 The most important point to consider is the short and long term plans of the company, its revenue model, the profitability of the company, whether the company has invested in anything apart from its business, goodwillGoodwillIn accounting, goodwill is an intangible asset that is generated when one company purchases another company for a price that is greater than the sum of the company's net identifiable assets at the time of acquisition.
 It is determined by subtracting the fair value of the company's net identifiable assets from the total purchase price. of its key promoters, and the financial strength to stand on in difficult times.

-This has been a guide to Large Cap vs Small Cap.
+This has been a guide to Large Cap vs Small Cap Stock.
 Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles –